Raazk10/AtmosFashion-Ecommerce-Website/ROADMAP.md

 7. Deployment & Documentation:
    - Deploy the website to a hosting provider like GitHub Pages or Netlify.
    - Set up continuous deployment for automatic updates.
-   - Document the project's architecture, features, and decisions.
+   - Document the project's architecture, features, MVP.
-   - gather feedback for potential improvements.